PaulBellette/PaulBellette.github.io/_posts/2018-09-23-RhinosFeet.md

 To which my son replied "You could teach them how to kiss!"
 I think I failed in my metaphor somewhere...

 Maybe I'm just wrong.
 There is still the strongest sense in me that somewhere along the way we fell into a trap of our own creation.
 We made a machine that feeds itself and it got too big and out of control.
-Maybe it is just a symptom of being in my late 30's and clinging on to the idealisim of my youth.
+Maybe it is just a symptom of being in my late 30's and clinging on to the idealism of my youth.
 Ah well.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AagXbraxPK0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>